ἀντίρρησις

 Antirrhesis

-Antirrhesis is Evagrius' distinctive method of spiritual combat: responding to each destructive thought-pattern with a specific counter-word.
-Where cutting off thoughts is a silent, swift refusal, and mental rebuke is a brief "no," antirrhesis is precision medicine — you diagnose which of the eight logismoi is attacking and respond with the exact phrase that addresses it.
+Evagrius's distinctive method of spiritual combat: responding to each destructive thought-pattern with a specific counter-word.
+Not a general refusal, but precision medicine — you diagnose which of the eight logismoi is attacking and respond with the exact phrase that addresses it.

-Evagrius compiled a massive work called the Antirrhetikos — essentially a field manual organized by the eight thought-patterns.
-For each pattern, he catalogued specific Biblical passages that directly counter the thought's suggestion.
-Under anger, he listed verses about compassion and forgiveness.
-Under restlessness, verses about steadfastness and endurance.
+Evagrius compiled a massive work called the Antirrhetikos — a field manual organized by the eight thought-patterns.
+For each pattern, he catalogued specific biblical passages that directly counter the thought's suggestion.
+Under anger, verses about compassion.
+Under restlessness, verses about steadfastness.
 Under pride, verses about humility and dependence on God.

-The practice works because destructive thoughts gain power through vagueness — they operate best when they're not precisely identified.
-The moment you name the pattern AND respond with a specific counter-word, the thought loses much of its grip.
+The practice works because destructive thoughts gain power through vagueness.
+The moment you name the pattern precisely AND respond with a specific counter-word, the thought loses much of its grip.
 You've moved from being acted upon to acting — from passive reception to active, informed response.

-For modern practitioners, the Jesus Prayer can serve as a universal antirrhesis: whatever the pattern, the response is to return to the prayer.
-But Evagrius' method offers something more targeted — the recognition that different patterns require different responses, and the cultivation of a ready repertoire of counter-words for the patterns you encounter most frequently.
+For modern practitioners, the Jesus Prayer can serve as a universal antirrhesis.
+But Evagrius's method offers something more targeted: the recognition that different patterns require different responses, and the cultivation of a ready repertoire of counter-words for the patterns you encounter most frequently.